 Ignite Learning Academy was created to fill the gaps where traditional education fails.
 At ILA, students feel known and cared for, they’re encouraged to thrive and their tuition supports the growth of the school and not the pockets of third-party shareholders.

-Our founder holds a doctorate degree in education and is a certified school superintendent.
-She has spent more than a dozen years serving students in a virtual charter school and her entire career in education (including as a classroom teacher and principal).
+Our founder, Dr. Kelly Van Sande, holds a doctorate degree in education and is a certified school superintendent.
+She has spent more than a dozen years in online school leadership and her entire career in education (including as a classroom teacher and principal).
 Education is her passion and you will see it shine through in every aspect of Ignite Learning Academy.

 Our school meets the unique needs of every student.
 We know a student's academic abilities cannot be captured by a standardized test.
 Unlike